my222au/RedditData/README.md

 # RedditData
-Database Course task for creating a database for Riddet by using JDBC and SQLite
+Database Course task for creating a database for Reddit by using JDBC and SQLite